premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-9. How do you convert a string to an integer and vice versa in Java?
+9. How do you convert a string to an integer and vice versa in Java?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)